 - When the brownies are cool, slather them with the frosting, and cut.

 A lot of the same ingredients repeat in the brownie and cookie dough layers which is great.
 The main ingredients we use are:

-- Butter – It adds flavor and creaminess.
+- Butter - It adds flavor and creaminess.
 The foundation for all good desserts.
 If you forget to leave your butter at room temperature you can easily soften butter quickly.